I am an adjunct professor at UCLA.

 Apart from my research, I'm quite interested in film.
 I have some rather old movie reviews that I used to post to the net, and some other miscellaneous writings about film, if you're interested.

-My annual summer blockbuster contest is now open.
-This contest involves predicting the summer grosses of big Hollywood films.
-Results from previous years are also available.
+I have discontinued the summer blockbuster contest that I ran for many years, due to lack of entries.
+This contest involved predicting the summer grosses of big Hollywood films.
+Results from past runs of the contest are still available.

 For the cat lovers among you, here are some pictures of my cats.